 You touch at least one tender button during each sales transaction; therefore, the panel location, button sizes, and accessibility of a tenders panel are extremely important.
-A Table Service

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions environment calls for fast and easy tendering of checks with one screen touch.
+A Table Service environment calls for fast and easy tendering of checks with one screen touch.
 Most buttons on a tenders panel use a Script button function to close checks and return to a new guest check in preparation for the next order.
 A tenders panel is created in various shapes, and depending on the allotted space and the environment, this type of panel could be on a default screen or used as a secondary panel.